Museum Mile (horse): 2025: three-year-old season

 Museum Mile began his classic campaign in the Yayoi Sho on March 9, reuniting with Hideaki Miyuki.
 Starting as the top favorite ahead of other horses such as Naglfar and Vincentio, he raced mid-pack settling between horses.
-As Faust Rasen moved up at the back stretch, he advanced on the third turn but faded to fourth in the final stretch after being overtaken by Aloha Ali in the final strides.
+As Faust Rasen moved up at the back stretch, he advanced on the third turn but faded to fourth in the final stretch after being overtaken by Alohi Alii in the final strides.

 For the Satsuki Sho (Japanese 2000 Guineas) on April 20, connections enlisted jockey João Moreira.
 Starting as the third favorite behind unbeaten top favorite and Triple Crown hopeful Croix du Nord and Satono Shining, he tracked mid-pack as the field chased a blistering pace of 59.3 seconds for the first half of the race.
 Swinging wide into the stretch, he unleashed a powerful late drive to overtake Croix du Nord in the final 200 meters, securing his grade 1 title.

+Museum Mile would win two more times in 2025, first in the Grade 2 St Lite Kinen, and then the Grade 1 Arima Kinen which concluded the races he would enter during the Japanese racing year.
+The latter race saw the horse, this time ridden by Cristian Demuro, chase down surprise challenger Cosmo Kuranda in the final 100 metres to win by half a length.